-2.3 Objectives of the BSc (Agricultural Sciences and Management Degree Programme
+2. 3 Objectives of the Faculty of Agricultural Sciences

-The objectives of the degree programme is to produce graduates who would be able to
+The objectives of the faculty of Agricultural Sciences is to produce graduates who would be able to

 - Demonstrate broad knowledge in agriculture related subjects in Plantation, Horticulture, Livestock and Agribusiness Management. - Apply theoretical knowledge in practical situations of commercial agriculture. - Apply scientific knowledge to define, analyze and solve agricultural and agriculture related environmental problems - Design and conduct scientific inquiries and experimentation when required - Apply the principles of sound practice in relation to health, safety, animal welfare and the environment in agricultural and related industries - Exchange, acquire and disseminate scientific and industry related information and be a partner in technology transfer - Demonstrate excellent communication and interpersonal skills - Secure employment opportunities worthy of the degree earned